hydrolix/splunk-connector/README.md

  * Transition to the SCAN phase

 ### WORKER role
-During the PLAN phase, node(s) that "lost" the leader election assume the WORKER role and do the following:
+During the PLAN phase, every node that lost the leader election assumes the WORKER role and does the following:
  * Retry 30 times, once per second, to read the QueryPlan for the current `sid` from the Splunk KV store; if the plan can't be read during this time, crash
  * Check whether this worker's ID is included in the plan's `worker_ids` field.
 If not, exit quietly without doing